Terkwood/AugustDB/README.md

 ## Notional distributed system

 First implement a local key-value store that uses a memtable, SSTables, and a commit log.
 Then implement a replicating data store which syncs via gossip.
 Then implement partitioning using vnodes.

-I'll probably abandon this project before I get that far, but it doesn't hurt to dream!

 ### Inspiration